-Zayn Malik Caught Leaving Gigi Hadid’s NYC Pad (Again), Fueling Rumors They’re Back Together
+Zayn Malik Caught Leaving Gigi Hadid’s NYC Pad Again, Fueling Rumors They’re Back Together

 As diehard fans know, this isn’t the first time Zayn has been seen near the 23-year-old stunner’s NYC home since they parted ways.
 On April 29, the crooner and his beautiful ex were seen sharing a passionate kiss on the lips while out on the street together!
 And let’s not forget when Zayn was spotted exiting Gigi’s apartment building on April 19 wearing the exact same clothes that he had on the night before, prompting fans to wonder if this was a walk of shame!

 We previously reported that Zayn has apologized to Gigi before they decided to take another shot at love.
 “Zayn made an epic apology to Gigi prior to them getting back together.
 He promised her that he would do better, treat her better and he told her he’d be a more caring boyfriend,” a source close to the pair told HollywoodLife.com EXCLUSIVELY.
 Also in his apology, “Zayn promised to always put Gigi first.
 After weeks of him begging and pleading, she is seeing him again… for now.”

-It doesn’t sound like they are standing on solid ground but it’s exciting to know that they are giving it another shot!
+It doesn’t sound like they are standing on solid ground quite yet but it’s exciting to know that they are giving it another shot!
 Now, we’ve got to patiently wait for confirmation of this renewed relationship!
 Here’s hoping it arrives soon!